RevisionOrg/p/README.md

 ![p demo](./examples/demo/demo.gif)

 ## Availability
 p is available for macOS and Linux.
-If you're using Windows, use WLS.
+If you're using Windows, use WSL.

 ## Installation
 Download the binary from the latest release and install it.